Electric truck: Garbage truck

 With a similar driving pattern of a delivery vehicle like the milk float, garbage trucks are excellent candidates for electric drive.
 Most of their time is spent stopping, starting or idling.
 These activities are where internal combustion engines are their least efficient.
 These and other factors such as ease of driver training resulted in Birmingham City Council opting to use electric dustcarts to start replacing its horse driven carts in 1918.
 Its use of electric vehicles continued through a number of models including Electricar DV4s until 1971.
-Electric Dustcarts were also operated by Sheffield and Glasgow.
+Electric dustcarts were also operated by Sheffield and Glasgow.

 In preparation for the 2008 Olympic Games, 3,000 of the internal combustion engine garbage trucks in Beijing were replaced with lithium ion polymer battery pack electric drive trucks.
 The batteries were procured for about $3,300 each.
 In France, some all-electric garbage trucks produced by Power Vehicle Innovation have been operating since 2011 in the city of Courbevoie, the first local authorities in France to acquire them.

 In September 2014, an electric garbage truck, called the ERV (electric refuse vehicle), was deployed in the US city of Chicago.
 It was the first of an up to $13.4 million purchase order for up to 20 trucks.
 The PO was won in a competitive bid by Motiv Power Systems in 2012, but only one truck was ever delivered.
 Chicago sued Motive in 2019, alleging the truck was inoperable more than 60% of the time.

 In Europe, as of 2020, electric garbage trucks have been ordered by Geneva, Basel, Frankfurt, Duisburg and other cities.
 Traditional garbage trucks have extremely high fuel consumption, higher than American 18 wheelers achieve on most routes.
 Using an electric drive instead of a diesel engine dramatically lowers energy consumption, yet it is still around 1,900 Wh/km or 3,060 Wh/mi.
 With a 340-kWh battery, such a truck can still achieve a range of over 177 km (110 miles) before it needs recharging.

 Off-road and mining truck

 Some attempts to produce such lorries have been made; for example, one by PapaBravo.
 Electric mining trucks have the benefit of not polluting underground.
-In case of high-altitude mines, the downhill trip with ore recharges the batteries due to regenerative braking.
+In the case of high-altitude mines, the downhill trip with ore recharges the batteries due to regenerative braking.

 Solar assist

 Solar panels on tractors typically support the HVAC system, or power devices used by the driver (hotel loads).
 Solar panels on trailers can be used for refrigeration batteries, for liftgate batteries, or for telematics.
 Small solar panels mounted on a refrigeration unit can serve as trickle chargers for the refrigeration unit's starting battery.

 Heemskerk Dairy combines vehicle-integrated photovoltaics with electric forklifts, to ensure quiet operations that keep livestock relaxed.

-In 2022, DHL announced that installation of solar panels on the roofs of 67 of its trucks would result in cost savings and a 100kg/year reduction in carbon emissions per vehicle.
+In 2022, DHL announced that installation of solar panels on the roofs of 67 of its trucks would result in cost savings and a 100 kg/year reduction in carbon emissions per vehicle.